November 15, 2008

 the continued existence of the site

 In October 2015 it was announced that the local authorities of Malakoff considered an urban renewal plan, which might include demolition of Chesné's art environment.
-A petition asked the local authorities to change the plans and preserve the site.
-In September 2016 good news was reported: the plans were modified in such a way that the site would be respected.
+A petition asked the local authorities to change the plans in order to preserve the site.
+In September 2016 good news was reported: the plans were modified in such a way that the site would be respected indeed.

 Expanding the decorations (2016-2018)